Simon-Yung/web/bio.md

 &nbsp;

-Contemporary French artist, modern and abstract painter.
+French contemporary artist, modern and abstract painter.

-Born in Paris on February 19, 1966, it is quite naturally that Lichta is based in artistic expression.
+Born in Paris on February 19, 1966, Lichta's artistic expression came naturally .

-He knows how to restore his past experiences and encounters that inspired him.
+He knows how to recreate the past experiences and encounters which inspired him.
-His style is lively and expressive, sometimes abstract.
+His style is lively and expressive, and occasionally abstract.
-Lichta always begins her canvases impulsively.
+Lichta always starts his paintings spontaneously.
 His paintings are composed of several moments and evolve.
-The colors and materials that make up his work are the mood of his moments.
+The colours and materials making up his work are the mood of the moments.

 &nbsp;